AKP–Gülen movement conflict: Domestic opposition

 The Republican People's Party (CHP), which forms the main opposition, was heavily critical of the government for their reforms to the judiciary and the corruption scandal.
-It was perceived by some that the newspaper Zaman had begun implicitly supporting the CHP in order to sustain the Gulen Movement's influence in politics and parliament.
-After opposition MPs began receiving letters from Gulen's supporters urging them to oppose the cram school law, the CHP took the law closing the schools to court.
-After the 2013 corruption scandal, the CHP strongly condemned the government and called for Erdoğan's resignation, to which the Prime Minister responded by accusing CHP leader Kemal Kılıçdaroğlu of collaborating with Gulen.
+It was perceived by some that the newspaper Zaman had begun implicitly supporting the CHP in order to sustain the Gülen Movement's influence in politics and parliament.
+After opposition MPs began receiving letters from Gülen's supporters urging them to oppose the cram school law, the CHP took the law closing the schools to court.
+After the 2013 corruption scandal, the CHP strongly condemned the government and called for Erdoğan's resignation, to which the Prime Minister responded by accusing CHP leader Kemal Kılıçdaroğlu of collaborating with Gülen.
 The CHP also accused the government of violating the independence of the judiciary with their reforms following the scandal.
-During the 2014 local election campaign, the CHP took a strong anti-corruption stance while the AKP accused the CHP of being pro-Gulen.
-The CHP's former spokesperson Birgül Ayman Güler resigned after accusing her party of allying itself with the Gulen Movement.
+During the 2014 local election campaign, the CHP took a strong anti-corruption stance while the AKP accused the CHP of being pro-Gülen.
+The CHP's former spokesperson Birgül Ayman Güler resigned after accusing her party of allying itself with the Gülen Movement.
 The CHP has also defended imprisoned Zaman journalists and have visited them in prison, while also coming out in support for Bank Asya during the government's attempt to shut it down.
-These actions fuelled accusations that the CHP had now become the party of the Gulen Movement.
-Allegedly expecting many Gulen-supporting AKP voters to defect during the local elections, the CHP only won 26.34%, an increase of just 0.36% since the 2011 general election.
-However, the CHP has been historically heavily critical of the Gulen Movement, having been strongly against the judicial misconduct during the Sledgehammer and Ergenekon trials.
+These actions fuelled accusations that the CHP had now become the party of the Gülen Movement.
+Allegedly expecting many Gülen-supporting AKP voters to defect during the local elections, the CHP only won 26.34%, an increase of just 0.36% since the 2011 general election.
+However, the CHP has been historically heavily critical of the Gülen Movement, having been strongly against the judicial misconduct during the Sledgehammer and Ergenekon trials.
 Many Sledgehammer and Ergenekon defendants such as Mustafa Balbay are now CHP MPs, having been elected in an attempt to free them from prison.

 International concerns

 Concerns have been raised by the US Congress, the European Union and several other human rights groups over the Turkish government's tightening control over the judiciary, as well as increased government censorship of social media.
 In January 2014, the EU issued a call for Turkey to preserve press freedom and judicial independence, criticising the large-scale reorganisation of judges and the censorship of social media networks.
 In January 2015, the EU Enlargement Commissioner Štefan Füle called on Ankara to restore judicial independence in order to make progress in its accession negotiations.

-The United States Congress has urged Secretary of State John Kerry to push Turkey for a free press after the raids on pro-Gulen newspapers that saw the arrest of Samanyolu TV director Hidayet Karaca and Zaman editor-in-chief Ekrem Dumanlı.
-Following the police raids on pro-Gulen media, the US Congress condemned Turkey for an "assault on democracy".
+The United States Congress has urged Secretary of State John Kerry to push Turkey for a free press after the raids on pro-Gülen newspapers that saw the arrest of Samanyolu TV director Hidayet Karaca and Zaman editor-in-chief Ekrem Dumanlı.
+Following the police raids on pro-Gülen media, the US Congress condemned Turkey for an "assault on democracy".